Hidomen/fibonacci-sequence-cpp/README.md

 # fibonacci-sequence
-basic showcase of fibonacci sequence in c++
+basic showcase of fibonacci sequence in C++